 Fake News and Confirmation Bias

 When it comes to believing "fake news," we are all at a disadvantage.
-As people we suffer from many different cognitive biases (see chart).
+As people we suffer from many different cognitive biases defined as:

 The most prominent of these, when it comes to "fake news," is confirmation bias, defined as "the tendency to process information by looking for, or interpreting, information that is consistent with one’s existing beliefs" (Britannica).
 This is an innate bias that often we are unaware of, and even when we are we need to keep reminding ourselves.
 When it comes to our interaction with "fake news" we are much more likely to agree with information that matches what we want to be true, and are less likely to verify information that confirms our beliefs.
 This is largely how "fake news" spreads as misinformation, we are not deliberately trying to share false information with our friends and family, but we may genuinely believe it is true because we want it to be.